 02 of 07

-If you are using old-fashioned lighting, Incandescent lighting should be about 25 Watts per square foot of aquarium water.
-However, Incandescent lighting is obsolete for several reasons:
+If you are using old-fashioned incandescent lighting, the lighting should be about 25 Watts per square foot of aquarium water.
+However, incandescent lighting is obsolete for several reasons:

 - Incandescent lighting is inefficient at penetrating the water below 12 inches in most cases and does not evenly light the aquarium.

-- It causes excessive heat and worms the water above the temperature you have the heater set to maintain, then allows the water to cool when the lighting is turned off.
+- It causes excessive heat and can warm the water above the temperature you have the heater set to maintain, then allows the water to cool when the lighting is turned off.

-- Incandescent lighting is very expensive to operate as compared to fluorescent and LED lighting.
+- Incandescent lighting is very expensive to operate compared to fluorescent and LED lighting.

-- Incandescent lighting bulbs have a very short lifespan, and can even brake if splashed with water while turned on.
+- Incandescent lighting bulbs have a very short lifespan, and can even break if splashed with water while turned on.

 03 of 07

 Another type of available lighting for aquariums is fluorescent and compact fluorescent lighting.
-If a fluorescent lighting fixture is used, replace the bulbs with bulbs specifically rated for aquarium plant growth.
-The spectrum needed for plant growth is entirely different than a fluorescent bulb one would find in the kitchen or office lighting, do not use fluorescent light bulbs from a hardware store, they may fit within the fixture, but they are not ideal for growing aquarium plants.
+If a fluorescent lighting fixture is used, be sure to use the bulbs specifically rated for aquarium plant growth.
+The light spectrum needed for plant growth is entirely different than a fluorescent bulb one would find in the kitchen or office lighting.
+Do not use fluorescent light bulbs from a hardware store; they may fit within the fixture, but they are not ideal for growing aquarium plants.

 - Superior light penetration to as deep as 24 inches without special attention

-- Light spectrum of LED encourages plant growth even with the most common and inexpensive fixtures
+- The light spectrum of LED encourages plant growth even with the most common and inexpensive fixtures

 04 of 07